 Starting out as The Elizabethan Theatre Trust, whose first performance was The Marriage of Figaro in Adelaide in 1956, Opera Australia has endured countless highs and lows to become one of the nation’s oldest arts companies.
-Undoubtedly it’s the largest, so a mighty force of musicians and singers was marshalled for a one-off 70th anniversary concert.
+Undoubtedly it’s the largest, so a mighty force of musicians and singers is marshalled for a one-off 70th anniversary concert.

 Opera Australia’s 70th Anniversary Gala.
 Photo © Opera Australia